Cardiologist Stephen Sinatra, MD, believes you can lose weight without giving up the drive-thru or doing much cooking.

 You’ll eat three meals and two snacks a day, all purchased from various fast-food and chain restaurants or convenience stores.

-Choices include Burger King French Toast Sticks, Panda Express Beef and Broccoli, McDonald’s Caesar Salad with Grilled Chicken, and even a Double Chocolate Chip Cookie from Subway.
+When The Fast Food Diet book was published in 2006, choices included Burger King French Toast Sticks, Panda Express Beef and Broccoli, McDonald’s Caesar Salad with Grilled Chicken, and even a Double Chocolate Chip Cookie from Subway.

 Fried foods are not part of the plan, so you’ll have to say goodbye to the fries.
 Sodas sweetened with high-fructose corn syrup are also off-limits.

 But you may not miss them.
-Sinatra offers suggestions for better substitutions for some of your favorites and easy tips for cutting fat and calories while still enjoying a diet mainly from fast-food restaurants.
+Sinatra offers suggestions for better substitutions for some of your favorites and easy tips for cutting fat and calories while still enjoying a diet mainly from fast food restaurants.

 Alcohol is allowed in moderation.
 You can enjoy an occasional glass of wine or a cocktail and sip it slowly, savoring it, so you don’t want more.